edhzsz/MLUND/projects/smartcab/Report.md

 ![Equation for updating the estimate of the Q matrix](charts/Q_table_update_eq.png)

 An agent that learns using Q-learning was implemented and executed using the 5 different states defined in the previous section.
 Each agent tested showed big differences against the random agent.
-For start, all of them have values in their Q tables, which means that they are storing some values for each state they visit.
+For start, all of them have values in their Q tables, which, if the Q-learning algorithm was implemented correctly, means that they are learning from each state they visit.

-Each agent, except for the agent that does not include the waypoint in its state, starts moving randomly and after a few updates they start heading to the target.
+Each agent, except for the agent that does not include the waypoint in its state which keeps moving in an random-like pattern, begins moving randomly and after a few updates starts heading to the target.
+Also, the agents are being penalized less and less on each consecutive trial.
+This indicates that the agents are learning to drive to the objective following the rules using the Q-learning algorithm.

+Results for each agent are shown below.

 ### Only input without waypoint or deadline